ronaldbradford/micro-sql/README.md

-# Microsecond precision execution times
+#  Improved precision SQL execution times
 ## For MySQL and PostgreSQL clients

 <div style="border: 2px solid red; padding: 10px; background-color: #ffcccc; color: red;">
-  **This project is bleeding-edge, currently only hours old.***
+  **This project is bleeding-edge, just 2 days old**
 </div>

 ## Background

 [Readyset](https://readyset.io) is a next-generation caching product for [MySQL](https://www.mysql.com) and [PostgreSQL](https://postgres.org).
-Query response can be so fast that using conventional client tools including `mysql` and `psql` do not provide an accurate performance measurement.
+Query response can be so fast that using conventional client tools including `mysql` and `psql` do not provide an accurate performance measurement of individual queries.

+Enter **micro-sql**.
-Enter **micro-mysql/micro-psql**.
-A lightweight wrapper written in Go designed to report execution times with higher precision.
+A lightweight wrapper written in Go designed to report execution times with improved precision.

-It also has a few simple features:
+It has a few simple features:
-* Same interface to run in MySQL or PostgreSQL
+* Same interface to run in MySQL or PostgreSQL statements.
-* Execute the same query N times, with average execution times.
+* Execute the same query N times included, and provides average execution times across iterations.
-* Separate query execution and result set processing times.
+* Separate out the query execution and the resultset processing times.
-* Limited resultset output to focus on the performance numbers.
+* Limit resultset output to focus on the performance numbers, not the display.
+Limited content shown to prove results.

 ### With Caching

 Here is a trival example running with the query cached in Readyset executing in <1ms.
+NOTE: COUNT(*) is not an ideal query to cache, this is just used to prove a point.

 ```
 $ bin/micro-mysql -u readyset -p -h db -P 3342 imdb